|Home > Cycling Challenge / Long Distance Ride Holidays 2015 > The Raid Dolomites|

 Please note that the 2015 Raid Dolomites is 1 day longer than 2014's version.

 A Sports Tours International vehicle will carry your luggage each day from hotel to hotel and will also be on hand to give en-route assistance.

 We advise that you book a flight that arrives mid afternoon so you are in time for the evening meal.
-Before the evening meal we will get together for a briefing and get everybody introduced to each other as we will spend the next 9 days together.
+Before the evening meal we will get together for a briefing, over a welcome drink and snacks, and get everybody introduced to each other as we will spend the next 9 days together.
 After dinner we will assist you with building your bikes.

 Today we leave the shores of Lake Geneva and we head for the Swiss Alpine town of Brig.
 Today's ride will take you over the Pas de Morgins (1371m) before you descend towards Martigny.
 Once down in the valley, you will face a steady climb up to Brig.

 Tonight's hotel is the Hotel Good Night Inn in Brig, Switzerland.Tuesday 23rd June: Brig to Bellinzona: 139km with 3254m of climbing

 Day 2 sees us leaving Brig and heading towards Bellinzona.
 The first climb of the day is the Simplon (2006m).
 After summiting this fella, you descend into Italy and the town of Domodossala.
 The second col of the day is the Drugogno (831m).
 By this stage we are well on our way to the shores of Lake Maggiore.
 We are not staying in Italy however as we head north following the lake out of Italy and back into Switzerland.
 We pass through Locarno before reaching Bellinzona.